 Your body may also have a hard time getting rid of fluids.
 As a result, excess fluid builds up in the body.
 This is called fluid overload (volume overload).
 This can lead to edema (excess fluid in the skin and tissues).

-Many illnesses can cause fluid imbalance:
+Many medical problems can cause fluid imbalance:

-- It is common to retain large amounts of fluid for several days after surgery (causing swelling of the body).
+- After surgery, the body usually retains large amounts of fluid for several days, causing swelling of the body.

-- In heart failure, fluid collects in the lungs, liver, blood vessels, and body tissues because the heart does a poor job of pumping it to the kidneys where it can be eliminated.
+- In heart failure, fluid collects in the lungs, liver, blood vessels, and body tissues because the heart does a poor job of pumping it to the kidneys.

 - When the kidneys do not work well because of chronic kidney disease, the body cannot get rid of unneeded fluids.

-- The body may lose too much fluid due to diarrhea, vomiting, excessive blood loss, or high fever.
+- The body may lose too much fluid due to diarrhea, vomiting, severe blood loss, or high fever.